Tesla Calculator

 How much does a 500-mile Tesla road trip cost?

 Typically $18-25 in electricity costs, depending on your Tesla model and local rates.
 This is roughly half the cost of a similar trip in a gas vehicle, which would cost $45-60 in fuel.
+Compare Tesla vs gas costs in detail.

 Do I need to factor in Supercharger costs?

 Yes, if you plan to use Superchargers during your trip.
 Supercharger rates are typically $0.28-$0.32/kWh, which is higher than home charging.
 Use our calculator with Supercharger rates for more accurate estimates.
+Calculate charging costs.

 How accurate are these trip cost estimates?